-Troops from the first Fort Buchanan built it in May, 1860 at the confluence of the San Pedro River and Aravaipa Creek.
-Its purpose was to protect area settlers and emigrants against hostile Indians and was first called Fort Arivaypa, but soon changed to Fort Breckinridge, in honor of Vice President John C. Breckenridge.
-In February, 1861, the Fort Breckinridge troops reinforced Fort Buchanan troops during the hostilities associated with the Bascom Affair.
-In July, 1861, after the outbreak of the Civil War, the area faced a Confederate invasion from Texas and the Army abandoned and burned Fort Breckinridge, as well as other posts in southern Arizona, to keep them out of Confederate hands.
+Troops from the first Fort Buchanan built it in May 1860 at the San Pedro River’s confluence and Aravaipa Creek.
+Its purpose was to protect area settlers and emigrants against hostile Indians and was first called Fort Arivaypa.
+Still, it was soon changed to Fort Breckinridge, in honor of Vice President John C. Breckenridge.
+In February 1861, Fort Breckinridge troops reinforced Fort Buchanan troops during the Bascom Affair’s hostilities at Fort Bowie.

 In July 1861, after the Civil War outbreak, the area faced a Confederate invasion from Texas.
 The Army abandoned and burned Fort Breckinridge and other southern Arizona posts to keep them from Confederate hands.

 In May 1862, the California Volunteers rebuilt the fort and renamed it Camp Stanford for Governor Leland Stanford of California.
 However, a few months later, it was renamed back to Fort Breckenridge in October.
 Federal forces again destroyed the post in July 1865 to keep supplies out of Confederate hands.

 With the Civil War over and Indian attacks increasing, the fort was again rebuilt in November 1865 by the 2nd California Infantry.
 This time, it was named Fort Grant in honor of Union hero General Ulysses S. Grant.
 Regular troops replaced the California Volunteers in March 1866.